PolySync/oscc/boards/tests/brake_controller_r0.md

 1. Supply a stable voltage to the microcontroller via USB and check the Arduino using the blink tutorial.

 2. Confirm the correct voltages at the supply voltage pins (0V, 3.3V and 5V) using a digital multi-meter thus checking the voltage level converter.

-3. Attach the Brake Control Shield to the Arduino, supply 12 volts to the module using the screw terminals and verify the blink tutorial runs.
+3. Attach the Brake Control board to the Arduino, supply 12 volts to the module using the screw terminals and verify the blink tutorial runs.

 4. Upload the test firmware to Arduino and connect the test harness.
 Run the interactive tests which test:
   - Power
   - PWM drivers
   - Pump relay